It’s time for some email marketing examples from the real world.

 - The image at the top: Experimenting with the image used at the top might be worth while.
 Including a smaller version of the product could still get across the prize in question whilst including an image with people might lead to a more relatable campaign and, in turn, higher click throughs.

 Hipmunk have a great brand, so it’s great to see them using their mascot in the title.
-This familiarity is important for brand building and for driving engagement with tis email.
+This familiarity is important for brand building and for driving engagement with this email.
 If there was ever an implementation of ‘big buttons’, this is it.
-The calls to action are really clear in this email and that is something we don’t see enough.
+The calls to action are really clear in this email marketing example and that is something we don’t see enough.
 I also like that they re-link to each of the platforms when they mention the names of each social network underneath the icons.

 - An explanation: This email felt like it came ‘out of the blue’ a little.
 I have no real idea why I received it at this particular time, what triggered it, etc. For this reason I think the success of the email might be enhanced by providing a reason to follow Hipmunk.
 A contest, some announcement I want to engage with, a tip or trick, etc. Give me a reason to convert.